 My friend was addressed in a pretty flamboyant manner by a young man and I awaited her completion of this exaggerated encounter.
 While doing so the friend of the young man or his wingman as they’re called addressed me.

 I will forever remember the place and date.
 It was in front of the beautiful Lowe Hotel on March 5, 2007.
-Where I met my now husband of nearly 8 years and father of my 1 and soon to be 2 daughters.
+Where I met my now husband of nearly 8 years and father of my 2 daughters.

 The encounter was boldly candid we had nothing to lose so nothing was exaggerated.
 We were 2 people trying to get to our next destination while being nice to our friends and God willing we found more conversation later that night, the next day and the day after that.
 I don’t believe there’s been a day we haven’t spoke since.

 I say all that to say.
 You never know where travel can take you.
-My first flight EVER took me to an amazing husband, an impressive kid and a life I now led in Boca Raton, FL.
+My first flight EVER literally landed me on a flight every week from Michigan to Florida for 6 months while dating long-distance.
+So essentially my first flight took me to meet an amazing husband, 2 beautiful girls and a life I now lead in Boca Raton, FL.

 Due to how my husband and I met we have an element of spontaneity and a hunger for travel that’s woven into the fabric of our relationship.

-Your travel can find you love or return you home to reconnect with a love that’s lost.
-Who knows?
+Your travel can find you love or return you home to reconnect with a love that’s lost, or even better it may lead you to a greater love of self.

 Point is… when you travel you open your life up to endless possibilities.
-You open you mind up to new ideas and you free your dreams of boundaries.
+You open your mind up to new ideas and you free your dreams of boundaries.

 Changing your life can really be that simple.